-Find here some 100 Interesting Facts about Mount Everest.
-As we all know that mount Everest is located in Nepal.
+Find here some 100 Mount Everest Facts.
+As we all know that Mount Everest is located in Nepal.
 That is why Nepal is also known as the land of Mount Everest.
 Sagarmatha is the Nepali name of Mount Everest.
 Besides that there more interesting facts about Mt.
 Everest.

 That Mount Everest is the highest mountain in the world, and 29,002 feet in height, everybody knows.
 Nepal is south Asian country where the Mt.
 Everest is situated in the northern part of Nepal.
 Only one indication was there of the fire that all the time was burning within.
 A question had arisen about the inclusion of a certain other climber in the party. “described in the book of THE EPIC OF MOUNT EVEREST.

 There are 3 regions in Nepal.
 The Himalayas, Hills, and Terai.
 The Himalayan region lies to the northern part of the country and covers the mountainous area.
 The altitude ranges between 4,877 meters to 8.848 meters above sea level.

 This region also consists of a large number of magnificent snow-covered mountains including the highest and third highest peaks in the world.
 Mount Everest and Kanchenjunga respectively.
 The region covers 15% of the total land area of the country.
 However, only about 2% of the land is arable.
 There are many pastures, gorges, passes, small lakes, glaciers, and falls.

 Almost all the big rivers running through the country originate from this region.
 The Himalayan region is also suitable for animal rearing and tourism.
 Because of its geographical situation and climatic conditions, this region has a very low density of population.